 While the elements of all these leadership styles has been thoroughly discussed, the impact of each, haven’t been explored at such depths.
 Transactional leadership creates clear goals for subordinates with clear rewards for achieving those goals, and clear punishments for non-compliance.
-This transactional relationship creates a very predictable behavior that falls exactly in line with the requirements expected from the leadership (Rodrigues).
+This transactional relationship creates a very predictable behavior that falls exactly in line with the requirements expected from the leadership (Rodrigues, 2015).
 Transformational environments however are very dissimilar to those of transactional.
-“Transitional leaders consider the individual needs of their subordinates and encourage them to prioritize the collective over the individual interests as a way to achieve the organizational targets and the wellbeing of the group (Rodrigues).”
-This encourages a social exchange, between subordinates and leadership, and promotes the organization to share a collective identity and promotes the common good (Rodrigues).
-Servant Leadership has an outcome very similar to this; however it has a greater focus on the individuals’ goals rather than the organization. a re This is why transformational leadership is so sought after to enhance organizations, but not required in all situations.s (2005) it isbe s
+“Transitional leaders consider the individual needs of their subordinates and encourage them to prioritize the collective over the individual interests as a way to achieve the organizational targets and the wellbeing of the group (Rodrigues, 2015).”
+This encourages a social exchange, between subordinates and leadership, and promotes the organization to share a collective identity and promotes the common good (Rodrigues, 2015).
+Servant Leadership has an outcome very similar to this; however it has a greater focus on the individuals’ goals rather than the organization.
+All forms of leadership have some form of a transactional component, in which there are clear expectations that must be met in order to maintain functionality.
+Transformational leadership pushes individuals to grow and potentially exceed the original expectations required.
+This is why transformational leadership is so sought after to enhance organizations, but not required in all situations.

+Whether Leadership is transactional or transformational, one thing that is critical to understand is what ethical leadership is.
+Brown (2005) states that it is ‘‘the demonstration of normatively appropriate conduct through personal actions and interpersonal relationships, and the promotion of such conduct to followers through two-way communication, reinforcement, and decision-making’’ (Brown, Trevin ̃o and Harrison 2005, p.
+120).
+This alludes that ethical leadership involves some aspect of personal conduct, regarded it is ethically appropriate (Lawton, 2014).
+Ethical leadership is important whether it’s in a transactional or transformational environment, this is because, leaders acting fairly and with consideration for others may elicit positive responses in employees’ attitudes and behaviors (Brown et al. 2005; Brown and Trevin ̃o 2006).
+“Morally developed leaders may have a selfish interest in seeing their country come together in peace, and this may be in alignment with their people’s selfish needs or interests” (Ciulla, p.114).
+Leaders of higher moral character who embrace and live toward universal end values, will see that satisfying their selfish interests neither benefits the groups they lead in the short term, nor themselves over longer periods (Ciulla, p.114).
+When leaders provide better transparency, they are better able to execute, and what they are asking of employees will be more accepted , as they see the authenticity in leadership.
+“I believe that leaders must create high levels of transparency in their organization for their followers to fully understand the intent underlying their actions” (Ciulla, p.116).

+Using these studies it is important to remember, whether leadership is transactional, or is fostering transformational change, ethical leadership should always be a cornerstone of any leadership style.